 Professional Development 2014 for our school’s faculty this year was held at the Museum of Natural Curiosity near Thanksgiving Point, UT.
 Since I’m a naturally curious person, this was an ideal place for our training!

 Principal Swan conducted some excellent training on how to teach our students to become conceptual learners, inquiry-based learners, and problem solvers using the Concept-Oriented Reading Instruction, also known as CORI.
 CORI is a curricular framework for teaching reading skills, text structures, and student motivations to read, ect., in a more coherent construct.

 This seminar is one of the best professional development training sessions I’ve attended in a long time.
-Also, we got to spend time exploring the Museum of Natural Curiosity and had a delicious breakfast and lunch both days… as usual, I ate more than I needed.
+Also, we got to spend time exploring the Museum of Natural Curiosity.
+We had a delicious breakfast and lunch both days.
+As usual, I ate more than I needed or should have!

-Equally important, I got to meet many of the new teachers I will be working with next year; to include my 5th-grade counterpart, Lora Stead.
-They are all smart and energetic individuals.
-These individuals will be great assets to our school and students.
+Equally important, I got to meet many of the new teachers I will be working with next year.
+They include my 5th-grade counterpart, Lora Stead, and various other faculty members.
+These individuals are all so smart and very energetic.
+Collectively, these additions to our faculty will be great assets to our school and students.

-Below are pics of two colleagues I will be collaborating with most frequently next year; my counterpart, Lora Stead, and our school principal, Mrs. Swan.
+Below are pics of two colleagues I will be collaborating with most frequently this coming year; my counterpart, Lora Stead, and our school principal, Mrs. Emily Swan.

-A slideshow with some pics of the museum and our training in a gallery format:
+A slideshow with some pics of the museum and our training at our Professional Development 2104 – Thanksgiving Point event: